-17. Describe any increase or decrease in average time to process applications, administer exams and/or issue licenses.
+- Eliminated manually recording examination data in applicant files.
+Data is entered into the Department's Applicant Tracking System. - Implemented mandatory overtime for licensing staff. - Recruiting to fill an Office Technician vacancy.
+Existing licensing staff has been forced to handle administrative duties as well as the full-time workload of processing applications and issuing new licenses.
+Once additional staff is hired and trained, licensing staff can focus solely on the licensing workload. - 17.
+Describe any increase or decrease in average time to process applications, administer exams and/or issue licenses.
 Have pending applications grown at a rate that exceeds completed applications?
 If so, what has been done to address them?
 What are the performance barriers and what improvement plans are in place?
 What has the board done and what is the board going to do to address any performance issues, i.e., process efficiencies, regulations, BCP, legislation?

-In the past three years, the Board has experienced a 34% increase in applications received and a 19% increase in the total number of licenses issued.
+In the past three years, the Board has experienced a 34 percent increase in applications received and a 19 percent increase in the total number of licenses issued.
 Current application processing and license issuance timelines average about eight weeks.
 The growth in the licensing population has substantially contributed to the increase in the Board's application licensing processing timelines.
 In addition, when the Hearing Aid Dispensers Bureau merged with the SLPAB, only one of the two Bureau licensing staff was retained.
 The licensing analyst that did transition to the Board also coordinated the hearing aid dispenser's examination program, so the staff resources devoted to hearing aid dispensers licensing was about a .75 position.
-As such, when the licensing staff.
+As such, when the licensing programs were merged, there was an increase in workload for all licensing staff.

-One can deduce from the percentage increase in applications received verses the percentage of licenses issued that there is a greater number of pending applications with the Board.
+One can deduce from the percentage increase in applications received versus the percentage of licenses issued that there is a greater number of pending applications with the Board.
 Since it is a priority of the Board to meet its internal performance measures and place licensees in the workforce as quickly as possible, a number of process efficiencies have been implemented (see question 16 above).
 In addition, the Board is actively recruiting for one additional full-time staff person, to serve as the Board's administrative assistant.
 Recruiting another full-time staff person will help to alleviate the current licensing backlogs, and reduce overall processing timelines.